Brock Faber

-Brock Faber (born August 22, 2002) is an American professional ice hockey defenseman for the Minnesota Wild of the National Hockey League (NHL).
+Brock Faber (born August 22, 2002) is an American professional hockey player who is a defenseman for the Minnesota Wild of the National Hockey League (NHL).
 Faber was drafted 45th overall by the Los Angeles Kings in the 2020 NHL entry draft.

 Playing career

-College
+Collegiate

 During the 2020–21 season, his freshman year, Faber recorded one goal and 11 assists in 27 games for the University of Minnesota.
 Following the season, he was named to the All-Big Ten Freshman Team.

 During the 2021–22 season, his sophomore year, Faber recorded two goals and 11 assists in 28 games for Minnesota.
 Following the season, he was named to the All-Big Ten First Team and was named Big Ten Defensive Player of the Year.

 Returning to the Gophers for his junior year, Faber was named as team captain for the 2022–23 season.
 He recorded four goals and 27 points through 38 games, helping the Gophers reach the NCAA Championship game.
 Following an overtime defeat by Quinnipiac, Faber concluded his collegiate career.